kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

 This KEP does not introduce new API types or fields.
 Instead, it reuses the existing `PodSchedulingReadiness` mechanism and interprets its presence as an indication that the pod is not yet eligible for scheduling.

-This KEP introduces new value for the existing field: pod status condition reason `DeferredQuotaValidationFailed`
+This KEP introduces new value for the existing field: pod status condition reason `ResourceQuotaValidated`

 ### Feature Gate